 Full-time without CSD undergraduate major 6 semesters

 Part-time with CSD undergraduate major 8 semesters/6 credits per semester

 Part-time without CSD undergraduate major 12 semesters/6 credits per semester

 Each year a limited number of graduate assistantships are awarded to individuals with regular full-admission status to a graduate program.
 Graduate assistants work 10 hours a week in assignments related to academic programs or university-wide service.
 They are paid an hourly stipend.
 There are no departmental summer assistantships.
 Recipients of a graduate assistantship must take at least 6 credits a semester, perform assigned duties in a satisfactory manner, and remain in good academic standing.
 Graduate assistantships are one year appointments only, therefore, students must apply each year for one.

-At the end of CSD coursework, the student will complete 20 weeks of externship - 10 weeks in a hospital or other health care setting and 10 weeks in a school setting.
+At the end of CSD coursework, the student will complete 22 weeks with 12 weeks in school placement and 10 weeks in a medical setting.

 All students enrolled in CSD externships must complete all of the following activities and forms prior to beginning the externship:

 This document lists all requirements needed prior to the externship.
 (HTML)